originalphoenix/I-Want-My-MTV/README.md

 - 404 Handling
 - Home only displays genres that user has liked in the past
 - Drag and Drop Reordering on Playlist Page

-API
-- Users that create playlists also delete them
-- Users that create playlists can only edit them
-- Lock down GET so that only the app can make requests to it
-- Need some way of relating "favorites" to a user account, not sure how yet :/

 FUNCTIONALITY
 - Ability to save playlists with album art and tags